VantasTheViking/FinalGraphics/README.md

 Modify texture colour using color variable\
 Apply normal map using uv coordinates to the object's normals\
 increase(multiply) normals to make it stand out.\
-Added modification that allows changing of texture color due to texture grabbed being wrong color.
+Added modification that allows changing of texture color to be more faithful to the orange wall background in the game.

 Water Explanation:
 PseudoCode